azuxmioy/fpvsum/README.md

 * [youtube-dl](https://github.com/rg3/youtube-dl/)

 **Run the scripts**
-To download the videos in the list, you may simply run the following commands:
+To download the videos in the list, you may simply run the following commands in the crawler folder:
 ```
 mkdir video_dir